Faculty/Staff Shared Network Storage

 This form requests access for a KSC student worker whose job responsibility requires access to information located on the Q:Drive &/or for them to login with a unique profile to a faculty/staff workstation.

 Occasionally, hard drives on faculty and staff computers fail, files become corrupt or data is accidentally deleted from system.

 The Q:Drive is backed up every night.
-If a file is deleted and needs to be restored, the IT Group can restore that data up to the last backup.
+If a file is deleted and needs to be restore, it can be done up to the last backup.

 If a KSC employee chooses not to use OneDrive or Q:Drives to backup critical documents and suffers a hard drive failure, the employee’s department or School will be responsible for paying for data recovery.

 Computers provided by Keene State College are supplied to employees to meet work-related needs.
 The IT Group respects the importance of an individual employee’s personal, non-work-related data, but we are not responsible for backing up or restoring that data.
 Employees who store personal data such as pictures and music are responsible for backing up and archiving that data.